ragibson/manim-videos/black_scholes_derivation/approximate_script.md

 "Brief peek into the complexities of mathematical finance" "*General problem-solving technique:* simulate, iterate, and possibly refine to an analytic result")

-I want to briefly take a step back and look at what we've done.
+Finally, I want to briefly take a step back and look at what we've done.

 We covered some basics about stocks, options, and so on that may have been new to you.